 I admire my dad for not losing sight of why he continues his work in robotics.
 More important than any award is his desire to see his students grow through the program. ”The biggest thing that I care about is that every student in our program sets big goals and dreams.
 I want them to be more successful, to want to go to college, to want to go to trade school, to ultimately take what they have learned and apply it to the next phases of their life and career goal aspirations,” he explained.

 Recently, Team 359 competed in three off-season competitions: SoCal Showdown, Tidal Tumble, and Beach Blitz in California.
 We ended up winning SoCal Showdown and were finalists at Tidal Tumble and Beach Blitz.
-My dad credits a lot of these successes to new additions to our program. ”One thing that we were able to do this year was have a student and a couple of remote mentors from the state of Washington that work remotely with our team to help us succeed,” he said.
+My dad credits a lot of these successes to new additions to our program.
+“One thing that we were able to do this year was have a student and a couple of remote mentors from the state of Washington, who work remotely with our team to help us succeed,” he said.
 As we prepare for the upcoming season, he feels really excited about this new opportunity, as two more students from Washington and California are joining as remote students.
 In March, we plan to travel to Canada, Idaho, and Utah to compete for a spot in the World Championships in Houston, Texas, which we have qualified for in the last 19 years.

 CLOSING MY OWN CHAPTER